 There are a variety of academic resources to support you in your learning and career development.
 Be proactive about getting the support you need – whether it’s a quick visit to the Writing Center, meeting with your career coach, or setting up weekly appointments with a tutor.

-Rollinson says that taking advantage of outside resources helped her succeed in the medical assisting program.
+Rollinson says that taking advantage of outside resources helped her succeed in the online medical assisting program.